gabrieltxg/gabrieltxg.github.io/curriculum.md

 Here's a list of my inside-and-outside-of-academia work experience.
 I learned quite a lot from all of them.

+A PDF version of it can be accessed [here](https://github.com/gabrieltxg/gabrieltxg.github.io/blob/main/public/cv_gabriel.pdf)

 ### Education
 * Ph.D Candidate in Astronomy, Graduate University of Advanced Studies (SOKENDAI), Japan.
 2024 - present
   * Research Project: _Theoretical study of planetary dynamics_